HOMO FABER 2026

 • She plays an active role in the promotion of craft in her region

 Discovering ceramics was an instant revelation for Marion Richaume.
 She first encountered the craft at the Marché International de la Céramique in the Aubagne region, and immediately recognised the potential for a fulfilling and meaningful profession.
 She trained under two master artisans in her region and shortly after, in 2013, opened her own studio.
-Specialising in wheel throwing, Marion’s work is notably distingished by her mastery of crackled clay – a technique that gives her pieces a textured, fractured surface.
+Specialising in wheel throwing, Marion’s work is notably distinguished by her mastery of crackled clay – a technique that gives her pieces a textured, fractured surface.
 Through her earthenware, both utilitarian and decorative, she likes to explore the contrast between this rough texture and glazed, coloured surfaces.
 Alongside her artistic practice, Marion is fully engaged in the development of crafts in her community.

 I have a background in art and sales, with an international outlook.
 Clay was the perfect material for developing my artistic skills while combining my profound desire for entrepreneurship within the world of craftsmanship.
 The ceramic profession brought together all my interests.